 Jasmine's discovering in my New Year's Eve photographs that her nephew, Grady, was also our seriously deceased pal, Kirk, made a huge problem for us.
-Nobody was willing to venture deeper into the conversation about what exactly had transpired with Kirk but we all knew he wouldn't be making the annual family picnics any time soon.
-Jasmine admitted she hadn't seen him since he was about ten and last I noticed he was well into his mid forties so it wasn't like she had this huge close and personal relationship.
-But still I don't think Morgan wanted to discuss the final arrangements with his lover.
-Harry was staying very still trying to avoid notice.
+Nobody was willing to venture deeper into the conversation about what exactly had transpired with Kirk, but we all knew he wouldn't be making the annual family picnics any time soon.
+Jasmine admitted she hadn't seen him since he was about ten, and last I noticed, he was well into his mid-forties, so it wasn't like she had this huge close and personal relationship.
+But still, I didn't think Morgan wanted to discuss the final arrangements with his lover.
+Harry was staying very still, trying to avoid notice.
 I finally broke the silence.

 Harry saved the situation by keying off the computer while saying, "We need to get to Cassandra's home and find out what we are up against."

 That left it wide open.
 Not human.
 I wasn't ready to ask what else there was.
-I knew they weren't vampires because we were hardwired to find each other easily.
-Since Jasmine didn't say anything about it being other mediums I figured I would just leave it alone for now.
+I knew they weren't vampires, because we were hardwired to find each other easily.
+Since Jasmine didn't say anything about it being other mediums, I figured I would just leave it alone for now.
 Part of my brain thought, lawyers aren't truly humans.
 Morgan caught the thought and chuckled.
 Harry smiled weakly.
 We really had to cut out some of the audience soon.
-Next time we got a bit parched I think we had a list of ready made volunteers as far as I was concerned.
+As far as I was concerned, next time we got a bit parched, I think we had a list of ready made volunteers.

-Knowing there were unseen ears listening we pandered to the audience cravenly seeking the most verbal of phrases.
+Knowing there were unseen ears listening, we pandered to the audience cravenly seeking the most informational of phrases.
 Leaving the bugs in place made for fun.
-Centuries of walking the earth this wasn't exactly new and we were careful to not over do the shock and awe.
+Centuries of walking the earth ... this wasn't new to us and we were careful to not overdo the shock and awe.

 "Cassandra, this is horrible."
 Harry began the play unasked.
 He and I had a dance long established for bugs and eavesdroppers.

-"Damn, if Liz hadn't got a hold of me I would never have known how bad this was," my eye roll was not recorded for posterity since Harry had assured us that there were only listening devices and no cameras.
+"Damn, if Liz hadn't got hold of me, I would never have known how bad this was."
+My eye roll was not recorded for posterity since Harry had assured us that there were only listening devices and no cameras.
 I did wonder at his phrasing of tons of 'new bugs,' which reaffirmed he had his in place still.
 I shrugged and began to nonverbally directing them to the spots of interest in my world.

 "Officers, what are you doing here?"
 I feigned mild shock for my human audience.
 The Irish cop, Officer Burroughs, looked straight into my eyes saying, "There was another report that some child was screaming here."
-His tone was now a bit skeptical and the partner, Paul Madison I think was his name as humans blurred in my head after a while, looked ill at ease by the whole discussion.
+His tone was now a bit skeptical and the partner, Paul Madison, I thought that was his name -- as humans blurred in my head after a while -- looked ill at ease by the whole discussion.

 I sighed, "Was it Zachary Lee again?"
 I had the tone of someone exhausted by the simple act of speaking.

 Officer Madison nodded and said, "Is it okay if we come in and check everything out?"
 Again not a question but a demand.
-Luckily we had tucked away all my lovely toys after establishing they were still in place.
-It wasn't like they could spring the doors on anything.
+Luckily we had tucked away all my lovely toys after establishing they were still in place, even though it wasn't like they could spring the doors on anything.

-Jasmine was subdued and closer to Morgan than I had seen her ever.
+Jasmine was subdued and closer to Morgan than I had ever seen her.
 She was nearly enveloped by his size and manner.
 That caught my eye.
-I slid an eyebrow up for Morgan and he spoke into my head that something was different about the two men since just last night.
-I nodded my head ever so slightly and went behind the red head cop.
-With a slight mental push I separated him from his partner.
+I slid an eyebrow up for Morgan, and he spoke into my head that something was different about the two men since just last night.
+I nodded my head slightly and went behind the red-headed cop.
+With a slight mental push, I separated him from his partner.
 Harry shadowed my move and physically pushed Officer Madison into another room opposite the one I had chosen.